Los Angeles Department of Water and Power: Executive management

+In 2024, the incoming head of the municipal agency Janisse Quiñones had an annual salary of $750,000.
+After Karen Bass nominated her, the City Council unanimously approved her for the highest-paying post in Los Angeles government.

 Headquarters

 LADWP is headquartered in a Corporate-International Style building designed by A.C.
 Martin & Associates and completed in May 1965.
 The 17-story building was constructed on Bunker Hill with the purpose of consolidating 11 building offices scattered across Downtown Los Angeles and housing LADWP's 3,200 employees.
 On September 21, 2012, it was designated as a Los Angeles Historic-Cultural Monument.

 The General Office Building of the Los Angeles Department of Water & Power was renamed the John Ferraro Building on November 16, 2000, after the late Los Angeles City Councilman John Ferraro.
 The building was featured extensively in the 2010 science fiction thriller film Inception.

 In popular culture

 Unusually for a municipal public utility, LADWP has been mentioned several times in popular culture, both fiction and nonfiction: